Australia Zoo Wildlife Hospital

 Kathy joined the Australia Zoo Wildlife Hospital as part of our administration team in August 2007.
-She had worked for over 17 years for another not-for-profit organisation and feels privileged to now be part of such a passionate team who are united in caring for injured wildlife and promoting conservation.
+She had worked for over 17 years for another not-for-profit organisation and feels privileged to now be part of an "awesome and passionate team that all work so well together" caring for injured wildlife and promoting conservation.
 Kathy loves animals - outside of work she enjoys the outdoors and bush walking and often can be found on top of Mt Ngun Ngun.
 Her number one life experience so far has been scuba driving and snorkelling on the Great Barrier Reef.